BREATHING EXERCISES

 Diaphragmatic breathing is also very effective, and it can be combined with the aforementioned exercise or used on its own.
 Diaphragmatic breathing stimulates the parasympathetic portion of your autonomic nervous system.
 The autonomic nervous system influences many of our "unconscious" behaviors, such as our heart rate, breathing rate, digestion, stress level, and more, and the parasympathetic portion of this system will cause these processes to relax or slow down (thus earning the moniker the "rest and digest system").

 To perform diaphragmatic breathing, first visualize your diaphragm, which is a large dome shaped muscle that is oriented horizontally and separates your chest cavity from your abdominal cavity.
 When the diaphragm contracts, it flattens and depresses into your abdominal cavity (thus causing your belly to rise) and when it relaxes it returns to it's dome shape.
-You can consciously influence this muscle and increase it's activity by having it contract down into your abdominal activity, at which time you'll also find your belly rising or expanding.
+You can consciously influence this muscle and increase it's activity by having it contract down into your abdominal activity, at which time you'll also find your belly rising or expanding laterally.
 More astute or skilled diaphragmatic breathers may also notice their low back muscles relaxing and even their pelvic floor relaxing during this contraction, and eventually it will indirectly cause many other muscles to relax, perhaps none moreso than the scalene muscles in your neck.